MLHale/CYBR8470/modules/building-a-server/README.md

   * This takes in a request, parses out the data, and saves a new event to our database of events.
   * It uses the request's header data (in request.META) to log the IP of the user making the request.
   * If the data conforms to our validations, the new event is saved and a response message is returned.
 Otherwise, if the request is malformed, we send a `BAD_REQUEST` error response.
+  * Add this method in and save the file.

 * Now that our methods for this endpoint are defined, we need to now create a URL to expose the endpoint to the web.
 * open `api/urls.py` and edit it to look like the following: